Values

 Levels of Alignment

-We propose three levels of alignment to assess progress towards the application of FairShares Model values and principles:
+We defined three levels of alignment to assess progress towards the application of FairShares Model values and principles:

 • Level 1 – an enterprise actively disseminates the FairShares Model externally, but there is little evidence that the five values and principles are applied internally.